-Ultrasound technology can be used in different applications such as leak detection, steam traps and valves inspection, bearings condition monitoring and electrical inspections.
-In some cases, for example when trying to evaluate the condition of mechanical or electrical assets, it may be necessary to use an instrument with sound recording capabilities.
+Itrasound technology can be used in different applications such as leak detection, steam traps & valves inspection, bearings condition monitoring and electrical inspections.
+In some cases, for example when trying to evaluate the condition of mechanical or electrical assets, it sound recording capabilities.
 This allows the inspector to load the recording into a sound analysis software to more accurately diagnose the type of fault.